KNIEST DYSPLASIA

 Pediatric orthopedics is a specialty of our doctors and surgeons at Medical City Children’s Orthopedics and Spine Specialists.
 More importantly, they understand your concerns, can answer your questions regarding your child’s condition, and know how to use their specialized knowledge to assist you.
 Dr. Shyam Kishan, MD, Dr. Kathryn Wiesman, MD, and Dr. Richard A. Hostin, MD, have many years of training and experience in bone, joint, and muscle care for children and young adults and can help you and your child get back to living the life you love.

-The following are just a few of the many reasons why patients might choose Medical City Children’s Orthopedics and Spine Specialists.
+The following are some of the many reasons why patients choose Medical City Children’s Orthopedics and Spine Specialists.

-• Expertise in pediatric orthopedics and spine: The team of specialists at Medical City Children’s Orthopedics and Spine Specialists are experts.
+- Expertise in pediatric orthopedics and spine: The team of specialists at Medical City Children’s Orthopedics and Spine Specialists is expert.
 As such, they specialize in the diagnosis and treatment of pediatric orthopedic and spinal conditions, ensuring the best possible care for children.
+With centuries of combined experience, our team is uniquely equipped to handle complex and rare cases with confidence.

 ____________________